hoagkub/hoagkub.github.io/_posts/0000-00-00-rnns-and-transformers.markdown

 - Encoder take in a sequence input tokens and produces a sequence of hidden presentations
 - Decoder take in the encoder's output and generates a sequence of output tokens

-The key innovation of Transformer is using self-attention.
-The attention mechannism works by computing **the attention weight between each input token and all other input token** and **using these weight to compute weighted sum of the input token embeddings.**
+> The self-attention mechanism works by computing attention weights between each input token and all other input tokens and using these weights to compute a weighted sum of the input token embeddings.
+The attention weights are computed using a softmax function applied to the dot product of a query vector, a key vector, and a scaling factor.
+The query vector is derived from the previous layer's hidden representation, while the key and value vectors are derived from the input embeddings.
+The resulting weighted sum is fed into a multi-layer perceptron (MLP) to produce the next layer's hidden representation.

 ![Image not found](/assets/img/rnns-and-transformers/transformer_architecture.jpeg)